notstpa/SmartRemux/README.md

 ![Stpa Remuxer Application Screenshot](https://i.imgur.com/IPKBSi1.png)

+If you find this app useful, you can support its development by <a href="https://www.buymeacoffee.com/stpa" target="_blank">buying me a coffee</a>.

 ### Key Features 🚀
 - **Lossless Remuxing**: Change video container formats (e.g., MKV to MP4) without re-encoding, maintaining 100% of the original quality.
 - **VFR (Variable Frame Rate) Fix**: Automatically detects and applies a Constant Frame Rate (CFR) to videos, resolving common sync and playback issues in video editing software.